|

 For this project you will need:

-- Styrofoam ball (6 cm) and egg (7x9 cm) - 2 wiggly eyes (1.5 cm - 8mm red wooden bead - acrylic paints in black and yellow - stable acetate foil for wings - black chenille stems for legs, feelers and stinger - hot glue gun or thick transparent drying craft glue - toothpicks
+- styrofoam ball (6 cm) and egg (7x9 cm) - 2 wiggly eyes (1.5 cm - 8 mm red wooden bead - acrylic paints in black and yellow - stable acetate foil for wings - black chenille stems for legs, feelers and stinger - hot glue gun or thick transparent drying craft glue - toothpicks

 Recommended for ages 7 and up